convrz/convers/CONTRIBUTING.md

 limitations under the License.
 ```

-### Sign your work
+### Sign Your Work
 The sign-off is a simple line at the end of the explanation for the patch.
 Your signature certifies that you wrote the patch or otherwise have the right to pass it on as an open-source patch.
-The rules are pretty simple: if you can certify the below (from https://developercertificate.org/):
+The rules are simple: if you can certify the below (from https://developercertificate.org/):

 ```
 Developer Certificate of Origin